 Associate Professor of Computer Science at Stanford University

 Michael Genesereth is an associate professor in the Computer Science Department at Stanford University.
-He is known for his work on Computational Logic and its applications in Enterprise Management, Electronic Commerce, and Computational Law.
+He is most known for his work on Computational Logic and applications in Enterprise Management, Electronic Commerce, and Computational Law.
 He is the current director of the Logic Group at Stanford and research director of CodeX.

-Norman Spaulding
+Prof. Norman Spaulding

 Nelson Bowman Sweitzer and Marie B. Sweitzer Professor of Law at Stanford Law School